 <meta name="Googlebot-News" content="noindex">

-To restrict syndicated content from Google News and Google Search, specify that Google's main user-agent, Googlebot, doesn't index your content.
+To restrict syndicated content from both Google News and Google Search, other sites can add this robots meta tag to your articles:

 Learn more about restricting bot access to content.